-Mles (Modern Lightweight channEl Service) is a lightweight, robust and authenticated distributed publish/subscribe data service based on Rust (a safe, concurrent and fast systems language), Tokio (asynchronous networking for Rust) and Serde (serialization framework for Rust).
+Mles (Modern Lightweight channEl Service) is a lightweight, robust and authenticated distributed publish-subscribe data service based on Rust (a safe, concurrent and fast systems language), Tokio (asynchronous networking for Rust) and Serde (serialization framework for Rust).
 It works seamlessly with IPv4 or IPv6 on TCP, which provides its reliable data transfer backbone on Rust supported platforms, including Linux, OSX and Windows.

-Mles provides a way to build a publish/subscribe service between clients which just need a channel to exchange messages on in a reliable manner.
+Mles provides a way to build a publish-subscribe service between clients which need a channel to exchange messages on in a reliable manner.
 Every connection also identifies the channel which provides an easy way for clients to open and close connections without additional messaging: just connect and send, and when done, close the connection.
-With advanced connection handling on top of Tokio futures, Mles should scale well even with large amount of connections.
+With advanced connection handling on top of Tokio futures, Mles should scale well even with a large number of connections.
 Clients may choose their internal data structure freely as it is transparent to Mles.
 Mles relies on a modern authentication mechanism which should perform well even with short inputs.
 Due to the lightweight design on Rust, the performance of Mles should be an improvement compared to existing options (see Fig. 1).

 Figure 1.
 Performance comparison between RabbitMQ and Mles

 Mles data structure is based on CBOR (Concise Binary Object Representation).
-It consists of (uid, channel, message) value triplet where uid and channel are UTF-8 strings and message can be of any type of payload with maximum size of 16.7 MB.
+It consists of (uid, channel, message) value triplet where uid and channel are UTF-8 strings and message can be of any type of payload with a maximum size of 16.7 MB.
 This is the only mandatory message type that a client should be aware of.
 Additional internal message types like "join" or "leave" messages that would be forwarded internally do not exist.
 Moreover, Mles protocol does not have any flags by design which simplifies the message handling itself.
 In practice, after the first frame is authenticated, Mles server just forwards the next frames to all subscribers.
 Please see the Mles protocol header below.

 Mles protocol and reference implementation are stable with v1.0 release.
 Please have a look at the API here.
 For more information about Mles reference implementation, see https://github.com/jq-rs/mles-rs and the blog which has more details about the measured performance figures too.

 Mles servers and peers may also provide history information which provides a message history for new client connections.
-Compared to other protocols, Mles server does not try to hold a queue of messages and monitor the state of each individual message when has it reached all subscribers and can be removed from the queue.
+Compared to other protocols, Mles server does not try to hold a queue of messages and monitor the state of each message when has it reached all subscribers and can be removed from the queue.
 Instead, Mles server just resends the history available to lost and reconnected clients (which can be peers too).
 This makes the processing logic smooth and lightweight.
-The end result is that a client is guaranteed to receive all history information on the channel in case of connection loss, when the client is able to reconnect.
+The end result is that a client is guaranteed to receive all history information on the channel in case of connection loss when the client can reconnect.
 The client is also able to compare has there been new messages on the channel while the connection was lost.
 Based on the message history, the client can also figure out are some of its own sent messages lost and do they need resending.
 Naturally, not all clients need all these features which is one reason why Mles does not try to implement them for the clients.